texfaq/texfaq.github.io/FAQ-activechars.md

 wary: whereas people expect an active tilde, other active characters may be unexpected and interact badly with other macros.
-Furthermore, by defining an active character, you preclude the character's use for other purposes, and there are few characters ''free'' to be subverted in this way.
+Furthermore, by defining an active character, you preclude the character's use for other purposes, and there are few characters "free" to be subverted in this way.

 To define the character `z` as a command, one would say something